 Try some sites like FreeRice or CollegeBoard to test your vocabulary prowess.

 Learn a foreign language that shares lots of cognates with English (French and Latin tend to be best).

 Try using new words in everyday conversation or on your English paper.

 Raising Your Critical Reading Score

-If you have taken it, or have seen the test format before, you know it that each CR section includes a 5-question section of fill-in-the-blank, which tests your vocabulary, and a reading comprehension section
+If you have taken the SAT, or have seen the test format before, you know that each CR section includes a 5-question section of fill-in-the-blank, which tests your vocabulary, and a reading comprehension section.

 Preparing for the Vocabulary Section